spray/sbt-revolver/README.md

 * `re-main-class(for re-start)`, which lets you optionally define a main class to run in `re-start` independently of the one set for running the project normally.
 This value defaults to the value of `compile:main-class(for run)`.
 If you don't specify a value here explicitly the same logic as for the normal run main class applies: If only one main class is found it one is chosen.
 Otherwise, the main-class chooser is shown to the user.
-You can set this property in the configuration with `mainClass in Revolver.reStart := Some("com.example.Main")`.
 * `java-options(for re-start)`, a `SettingKey[Seq[String]]`, which lets you define the options to pass to the forked JVM when starting your application
 * `re-jrebel-jar`, a `SettingKey[String]`, which lets you override the value of the `JREBEL_PATH` env variable.

-In your `.sbt` file you set these settings for example with `Revolver.reStartArgs := "-x"`.
+Examples:

+To configure a 2 GB memory limit for your app when started with `re-start`:

+    javaOptions in Revolver.reStart += "-Xmx2g"

+To set a special main class for your app when started with `re-start`:

+    mainClass in Revolver.reStart := Some("com.example.Main")

+To set fixed start arguments (than you can still append to with the `re-start` task):

+    Revolver.reStartArgs := Seq("-x")

 ## License